Data-Scrappers/stack_overflow_scrap/README.md

 Following repository contains Data Set collected from Stack Overflow  (https://stackoverflow.com/) and script used for data collection.

+## Inspiration

+* How popular are some topics on Stack Overflow?
+* What popular topics have low answers per questions ratio?
+* What python libraries have high accepted answers per questions ratio?
+This information might help to decide between several libs with same functionality.

 ## Script usage

 Generate csv files for selected tags: